-The redundancy issue is addressed by ANSI/IEEE Std 802.1D, 1998 edition: Information technology - Telecommunications and information exchange between systems - Local and metropolitan area networks - common specifications - Part 3: Media Access Control (MAC) Bridges.
-The equipment covered by the standard is called a bridge.
-A bridge is used to connect two or more local area networks (LANs) at the MAC level, which is layer two in the ISO Reference Model.
+ANSI/IEEE Std 802.1D, 1998 edition addresses the redundancy issue by utilizing bridges to connect two or more local area networks (LANs) at the MAC level, which is layer two in the ISO Reference Model.
 Generally the MAC type can be different on each LAN, but usually Ethernet LANs are on either side of a bridge.
 Interconnecting LANs by using bridges creates a Bridged LAN whereby end stations located on different LANs can communicate as if the bridges were not present.